-Only 221,648 hectares of Customary Forest had been recognised over areas claimed by 123 Indigenous communities, whereas the national Customary Territory Registration Agency (BRWA) has identified 1,684 customary territories, totalling an area of 30.2 million hectares.
+Only 221,648 hectares of Customary Forest had been recognised over areas claimed by 123 Indigenous communities, 153 whereas the national Customary Territory Registration Agency (BRWA) has identified 1,684 customary territories, totalling an area of 30.2 million hectares.
+154 estimates that between 2017 and 2022, more than 8.5 million hectares of customary Indigenous territories had been stolen from Indigenous communities in more than 301 cases of land-grabbing.